MicrosoftDocs/microsoft-365-community/Community/working-with-modern-clientside-pages-using-pnp-powershell.md

 > "selectedListId":"6a041fef-b2a2-45b4-b827-c1b268bc63d3"
 > "selectedViewId":"4f8130a7-fa49-4c65-bafe-d3b738811187"

-In order to work with the webpart properties through PowerShell, I had to convert the properties from Json, make changes then convert it back to Json, then update the webpart.
+In order to work with the webpart properties through PowerShell, I had to convert the properties from JSON, make changes, convert back to JSON, then update the web part.

-For example we want to set the default webpart view without manually editing the page, first we need to find the view ID, you will find this in the library when you change view, or by using "Get-PnPView".
+For example, if we want to set the default web part view without manually editing the page, first we need to find the view ID.
+You will find this in the library when you change the view, or by using "Get-PnPView".

 I now have two views in my library: